broadinstitute/terra-featured-workspace-tests/README.md

 ### Quickstart
 To run a test of **all Featured Workspaces** (everything [here](https://app.terra.bio/#library/showcase)), from the command line, run:

 `python3 featured_workspaces_test.py -v`
 - the `-v` flag (for verbose) will print progress

 To run a test on a **single workspace**, from the command line, run:

 `python3 workspace_test_report.py -v --original_name [name of workspace] --original_project [billing project]`
 For example:

 `python3 workspace_test_report.py -v --original_name Sequence-Format-Conversion --original_project help-gatk`
 - note that the default setting for original_project is already 'help-gatk'

+### Quickstart with Docker image
+Enter Docker image:

+`docker run --rm -v "$HOME"/.config:/.config -v $PWD:/scripts -it broadinstitute/terra-featured-workspace-tests:latest`

+Run test on all workspaces:

+`python3 scripts/featured_workspaces_test.py -v`

+### Cleanup
+To delete workspaces, use `cleanup_workspaces.py`.
+- You can delete all workspaces older than x days using `--age_days x` (and to delete all workspaces, use `--age_days -1`).
+- You can delete all workspaces whose name contains a string using `--match_str [string to match]`

 ### The test on an individual workspace proceeds as follows:
 - clone the Featured Workspaces you want to test